 Each data subject shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies:

-● The controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defence of legal claims.
+• The controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defense of legal claims.

-If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Dicey's, he or she may at any time contact any employee of the controller.
-The employee of the Dicey's will arrange the restriction of the processing.
+If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the E-Ticks, he or she may at any time contact any employee of the controller.
+The employee of the E-Ticks will arrange the restriction of the processing.

 Each data subject shall have the right granted by the European legislator, to receive the personal data concerning him or her, which was provided to a controller, in a structured, commonly used and machine-readable format.
 He or she shall have the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided, as long as the processing is based on consent pursuant to point (a) of Article 6(1) of the GDPR or point (a) of Article 9(2) of the GDPR, or on a contract pursuant to point (b) of Article 6(1) of the GDPR, and the processing is carried out by automated means, as long as the processing is not necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

 Furthermore, in exercising his or her right to data portability pursuant to Article 20(1) of the GDPR, the data subject shall have the right to have personal data transmitted directly from one controller to another, where technically feasible and when doing so does not adversely affect the rights and freedoms of others.

 In order to assert the right to data portability, the data subject may at any time contact any employee of the E-Ticks.

 G.Right to object